Back to Events

 Curriculum:

-- June 4, 2026 - (Webinar) 10:00AM - 11:30AM - Capstone Prep Webinar: This webinar aims to empower candidates in delivering impactful capstone presentations.
+• June 4, 2026 - (Webinar) 10:00AM - 11:30AM - Capstone Prep Webinar: This webinar aims to empower candidates in delivering an impactful capstone presentation.
 In this session, we will clarify the purpose and structure of the Capstone project, as well as best practices for crafting a focused three-minute presentation.
 Participants will reflect on their Leadership Lyceum journey, sharing valuable lessons learned that have enhanced their leadership abilities.

 TAA Celebrating 42 years!